Skip to content

 November 26, 2025, 10:47 am | Read time: 4 minutes

 “Oh my God!
 They killed Kenny!”
 “You bastards!”
 Many series fans are likely familiar with this running gag, as it graces numerous, especially earlier, episodes of “South Park.”
 The animated series has been around since 1997 and launched in Germany in 1999 with great hype.
-The rest is history: There are 26 seasons so far, and a 27th is already in the works.
+The rest is history: there are 26 seasons so far, and a 27th is already in the works.
 Those who want to stream it can still do so on various platforms, but probably not for much longer.
-“South Park” is set to move exclusively to Paramount+ in the coming years, for which the provider will pay a hefty sum.
+“South Park” is set to move exclusively to “Paramount+” in the coming years, for which the provider will pay a hefty sum.

 “South Park” Exclusive to Paramount+ Thanks to Billion-Dollar Deal

 This is now reported by the “Los Angeles Times.”
 According to the report, series creators Trey Parker and Matt Stone have reached an agreement with Paramount after tough negotiations.
-“South Park” will come exclusively to Paramount+ because the studio responsible for the service has secured the worldwide streaming rights.
+“South Park” will come exclusively to Paramount+ because the studio responsible for the service has secured worldwide streaming rights.

 The agreement is initially valid for five years and is valued at $300 million annually.
 This means the total sum is expected to reach a staggering $1.5 billion, according to unnamed insiders.
 This deal makes the series one of the most valuable TV brands worldwide.